omen23/ffmpeg-ffnvcodec-explanation/README.md

 Go to `chrome://media-internals` or `about:media-internals` when **h264ify** is **enabled** *(the video is delivered in `avc1` not `vp9` – you find that info in the `Stats for nerds` box when right clicking on a video)*, play a YouTube video and click on the box that says `(PLAY)` at the bottom right and in the **Log** you can search for properties – search for the `video_decoder` field and `MojoVideoDecoder` should be its value and to make sure `is_platform_video_decoder` which should be `true`. (in `nvidia-settings` **Video Engine Utilization** will rise if you play a video if everything is working) If the value of the field `video_decoder` is `FFmpegVideoDecoder` or `VpxVideoDecoder` you have an error somewhere. *(check `vainfo` and `vdpauinfo` outputs for errors first...)*

-`GpuVideoDecoder` is deprecated now! `MojoVideoDecoder` has much better performance in utilizing the graphics cards **Video Engine** than `GpuVideoDecoder` on more recent rigs!
+`GpuVideoDecoder` is deprecated now! `MojoVideoDecoder` has much better performance in utilizing the graphics cards **Video Engine** than `GpuVideoDecoder` on more recent cards!
 Welp, it's a complete rewrite of the video decoder…

 Tested on a GeForce GTX 1070 system.
 If you have \*\***ANY**\*\* questions regarding this manual or something doesn't work out of the box for you or you want a more detailed explanation of one of the topics/steps — just open a new issue.